 How Does Description Benefit Students Without Visual Impairments?

-In the DCMP’s Description Key for Educational Media, Dr. Kay Ferrell and Mary Ann Siller present a detailed and thoughtful examination of Audio description’s role as a vital tool for students who are blind or visually impaired.
-Though the volume of formal research into the benefits of description is fairly light (yet sorely needed), it doesn’t require a great leap of faith to understand how description can make or break the experience of watching a video for a student with a visual impairment.
+In the DCMP’s Description Key for Educational Media, Dr. Kay Ferrell and Mary Ann Siller present a detailed and thoughtful examination of description’s role as a vital tool for students who are blind or visually impaired.
+Though the volume of formal research into the benefits of description is light, it doesn’t require a great leap of faith to understand how description can make or break the experience of watching a video for a student with a visual impairment.

 A Research-Based Foundation

+Children learn through activity such as moving, searching, feeling, manipulation, and listening.
+We need to wake up young minds and get them involved in the programming they love to consume.
 Listening is a much higher-order skill than simple “hearing,” requiring constant training and practice.
-Using the premise that context-relevant Audio description of visual content improves learning, it isn’t a stretch to suggest that Audio description can aid in the acquisition and development of several important learning skills:
+Using the premise that context-relevant description of visual content improves learning, it isn’t a stretch to suggest that description can aid in the acquisition and development of several important learning skills:

 Language Development